 In the 3PL world, the last 12 months have brought about significant acquisitions.
 FedEx bought over TNT, Japan Post purchased Toll, DSV took over UTI, XPO acquired Con-way logistics.
 And the list is expected to continue over the next months and years.
 In the process, a number of top executives from the acquired company have left or are expected to leave, having sometimes a ripple effect in the management pool.

-Moreover, some of the bigger supply chain regional organizations are increasingly looking into adding more contractual staff instead of full time employees.
+Moreover, some of the bigger supply chain regional organizations are increasingly looking into adding more contractual staff instead of full-time employees.
 And moving some of the resources from regional HQs like Singapore or Hong Kong closer to the manufacturing hubs, mostly in countries like Thailand, China or increasingly Vietnam.
-Especially for consumer, electronics, hi-tech and even healthcare sectors.
+Especially for consumers, electronics, hi-tech and even healthcare sectors.

 As a result of these movements, the job market will see a pool of highly qualified and competent candidates become available.
 And facing the to find a suitable role that can fit their credentials in the same geographical area.